Lovrom8/RSMods/docs/asio-drop-pedal.md

 ![Pedal readout and engine notice at launch](images/overlay-asio-drop-pedal-engine.png)

 The same line is written to the debug log (`Drop pedal engine: ...`).
-If the notice reads `Cable Drop Pedal` instead, the ASIO chain did not initialize; see [troubleshooting](#troubleshooting).
-The engine cannot change without relaunching, since the hooks bind the audio driver for the session.
+In automatic mode the pedal starts with Cable ownership and promotes to ASIO when the input chain is ready.
+If the notice remains `Cable Drop Pedal`, the ASIO chain did not initialize; see [troubleshooting](#troubleshooting).

 ## How it works

 The mod hooks the ASIO driver underneath RS_ASIO and pitch shifts the raw guitar signal before the game receives it.
 The shifter uses period-synchronous splicing.
 Rocksmith receives a shifted input signal, so detection, the tuner and tone processing operate on the same pitch-shifted audio.
-No tuning-reference redirect is required, though enabling the pedal still implies the DisableTrueTuning behavior: true-tuned arrangements (A != 440) are detected against 440, which is what makes standard fingering on a 440-tuned guitar register.
+The pedal does not modify Rocksmith's tuning reference.
+Arrangements authored for A != 440 retain that reference, so the guitar must be true-tuned as Rocksmith normally requires before applying the semitone shift.

 The shifter trails the input by up to one pitch period of the note being played (roughly 1-13 ms depending on the string), on top of the interface's